 Hearth & Story Language Arts

 These digital courses are downloaded as sets of PDF files (or as individual files if you don’t want to use the entire program).
 The course components are very professionally designed with graphics and full color.
 Lessons and assignments are laid out for students to work through independently, for the most part.
 Students will write on many pages, so you should print out the files and keep them in a binder or have them bound with a spiral or comb binding.
-Answer keys, when needed, are at the back of the files.
+Answer keys, when needed, are at the back of the books.

 Hearth & Story’s courses remind me of those from The Good and the Beautiful because both have lots of variety, creative activities, and colorful layouts.
 Students who appreciate these features are likely to enjoy the courses, while students who prefer predictable lessons that always follow the same pattern might not.